China at the Olympics: 1992

 China won 16 golds and ranked 4th at the 1992 Summer Olympics at Barcelona, Spain.

 Chen Yueling won China's first athletics gold medal in women's 10 km walk.

 Chinese female swimmers glittered with 4 golds and 5 silvers.
 But the success was later shadowed by the doping incident of Chinese swimmers just two years later at the 1994 Asian Games, although none of the medalists in 1992 was involved in the 1994 incident.

 Deng Yaping won two table tennis golds in women's singles and women's doubles.
 IOC president Juan Antonio Samaranch presented the gold medal to her after a promise made a year ago at 1991 World Table Tennis Championships.

 Zhuang Xiaoyan won China's first judo gold medal in women's +72kg.

 Zhang Xiaodong won silver medal in women's board (lechner), China's first medal in sailing.

-Chinese women's basketball team lost final to Unified team, winning silver medal, China's best result in basketball.
+The Chinese women's basketball team lost in the final to the Unified team, winning a silver medal, China's best result in basketball.

 1996

 China won 16 golds and ranked 4th again at the 1996 Summer Olympics at Atlanta, USA.

 Fu Mingxia won two diving golds in women's 3 m springboard and women's 10 m platform, becoming the first female diver to accomplish this feat since 1960.

 Deng Yaping won two golds in table tennis again, making her the first Chinese athlete to defend two events and win four Olympic gold medals.
 IOC president Juan Antonio Samaranch presented the gold medal to her again after a promise made four years ago at 1992 Olympics.

 Liu Guoliang also won two table tennis golds in men's events.
 China won all four golds in table tennis for the first time.

 Wang Junxia won gold in women's 5000 m and silver in women's 10000 m.

-Chinese women's football team lost final to the USA team, winning silver medal, China's first medal in football.
+The Chinese women's football team lost final to the USA team, winning a silver medal, China's first medal in football.